What is Social Marketing?

 What many marketing people fail to realise though, is that social media is borne not from business, but people’s desire to communicate.
 Social media is all about being social, so on the face of it, it’s not the perfect match for commerce.

-Facebook, Twitter, Google+ and others likes Pinterest, Polyvore and Vine, are platforms for social interaction, so the difficulty for businesses is how to harness the potential of having their audience right in front of them.
+Facebook, Twitter, Google+ and others likes Pinterest and Polyvore, are platforms for social interaction, so the difficulty for businesses is how to harness the potential of having their audience right in front of them.
 LinkedIn is different because it has built a commercial network of contacts, but it still interacts in a social way – people in business communicating with each other.

 Fundamentally, each of these social platforms ask the user to put themselves out there.
 You don’t just sign up and get an instant following.
 The modern world of social media is not about being ‘Billie no Mates.’
 Social media relies on having contacts and spreading the word.